Home / Reviews / Herman Miller Aeron

 Upright / Task-Focused Sitting

-This is where the Aeron is exceptional.
-When you sit upright at a desk with proper adjustment, the chair essentially disappears.
-Weight distributes evenly across the mesh, heat dissipates through the suspension, and PostureFit SL quietly maintains your posture without constant conscious effort.
-Users who fit this profile routinely report working 8 to 10 hour days without discomfort.
+This is where the Aeron excels.
+When properly adjusted, the chair disappears beneath you.
+Weight distributes evenly across the mesh, heat dissipates through the suspension, and PostureFit SL maintains your posture without effort.
+Users who fit this profile routinely work 8 to 10 hour days without discomfort.

 Reclined Sitting

-The Aeron reclines, but it doesn’t recline with the same ease or depth as chairs like the Embody or Steelcase Gesture.
-The tilt range is limited to three positions, and the chair always wants to guide you back toward an upright posture.
-If you spend significant portions of your day leaned back (reading, on calls, thinking), you’ll likely find the Aeron restrictive.
+The Aeron reclines, but not with the ease or depth of the Embody or Steelcase Gesture.
+The tilt range is limited to three positions and the chair consistently wants to guide you back toward upright.
+If you spend significant time leaned back, you’ll find it restrictive.

 The 8Z Pellicle mesh seat is the most polarizing aspect of the Aeron.
-People who love it describe it as floating and weightless: no pressure points, no heat buildup, and consistent support for years.
-People who dislike it describe it as hard, clinical, and uncomfortable, missing the feeling of sitting “in” a chair rather than “on” it.
-There’s no middle ground on mesh.
+People who love it describe it as floating and weightless.
+People who dislike it describe it as hard and clinical.
+There’s no middle ground.
 Try one before you buy if possible.

 Important: The mesh seat has a rigid plastic frame around its perimeter.
-If you’re too wide for your chair size, the edges of this frame will press into the outside of your thighs, which is a common complaint from people who chose the wrong size.
-This is not a design flaw; it means you need the next size up.
+If you’re too wide for your size, the frame edges press into your thighs.
+This is not a defect; it means you need the next size up.

 Comfort Over Time

-The Aeron does not “break in” the way a foam-cushioned chair does.
-What you feel in the first week is essentially what you’ll feel in year five.
+The Aeron doesn’t break in the way a foam chair does.
+What you feel in week one is what you’ll feel in year five.
 The mesh maintains its tension and the mechanism stays smooth.
-This is both the chair’s greatest strength and a potential problem: if it fits you from the start, it’ll fit you for a decade.
+If it fits from the start, it’ll fit for a decade.
 If it doesn’t, waiting won’t help.

 What Users Like and Common Complaints